-A few years ago, I did a freelance project that involved working with craft bloggers and reviewing their content. products.
+A few years ago, I did a freelance project that involved working with craft bloggers and reviewing their content and products.
 I can’t tell you how many times I read something along the lines of:

 - “This is a quick project.
 I did it while watching Downton Abbey, so it’s easy.”

 - “These cookies are easy to whip up.”

 - “This project is so easy you can do it in an hour.”

 Can I just say, there was not a single one of those projects that I would call easy?
 Or a single project that I could do while watching television?
 Every single one of them would require hours of my concentration, and even then, wouldn’t turn out remotely close to what their pictures looked like.